Hurst, Texas: Local government

 Hurst runs on a city council – manager system.
 The city has a council of seven members, each serving 2-year terms.
 Three members are elected in odd years, four in even years.

-The structure of the management and coordination of city services is:

 The city of Hurst is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 Economy

 Top employers

 According to Hurst's 2021 Annual Comprehensive Financial Report, the principal employers in the city are:

 Education

 Most of Hurst is within the boundaries of the Hurst-Euless-Bedford Independent School District.
 HEB ISD's Lawrence D. Bell High School is the only high school in the city and serves more than 2,100 students.
 Smaller portions of Hurst are within the boundaries of Birdville ISD, Grapevine-Colleyville ISD, and Keller ISD.

 Sections in GCISD are zoned to: Bransford Elementary School, Colleyville Middle School, and Grapevine High School.

 The Northeast Campus of Tarrant County College is located in Hurst, and has grown from 8,053 students in 1976–1977 to serve 13,198 students in 2016–2017.